Wednesday, February 8, 2023

 korean festival

 Korean families and friends gather at parks or riverbanks and have drinks, barbeque, games, and other cherished fun events.
-There are small markets, spectacular shows, and performances at the cherry blossom area.
+Small markets, spectacular shows, and performances abound in areas where cherry blossoms bloom.
 You can find these at locations like Bomun Lake, Yeojwacheon (Romance Bridge), Gyeonghwa Station, Bulguksa Temple, the Tumuli Park.

 Read further about A Juicy Guide to Strawberry Picking in South Korea – One of the Best Ways to Enjoy Spring in Korea